Aosta Valley: Geography

 The Aosta Valley is an Alpine valley which, with its tributary valleys, includes the Italian slopes of Mont Blanc, Monte Rosa, Gran Paradiso and the Matterhorn; its highest peak is Mont Blanc (4810 m).
-This makes it the highest region in Italy, according to the list of Italian regions by highest point.
+This makes it the highest region in Italy, based on the highest point in each region.

 Climate

 The valleys, usually above 1,600 m, annually have a cold continental climate (Dfc).
-In this climate, the snow season is very long, as long as 8 or 9 months at the highest points.
-During the summer, mist occurs almost every day.
-These areas are the wettest in the western Alps.
+In this climate, the snow season is very long, lasting as long as 8 to 9 months at the highest points.
 Temperatures in January are low, between -7 and -3 °C, and in July are between 20 and 35 °C.

 Areas between 2,000 and 3,500 m usually have a tundra climate (ET), where every month has an average temperature below 10 °C. This climate may be either a kind of more severe cold oceanic climate, with a low summer average but mild winters, sometimes above -3 °C, especially near lakes, or a more severe cold continental climate, with a very low winter average.
 Temperature averages in Plateau Rosa, at 3400 m high, are -11.6 °C in January and 1.4 °C in July.
 It is the coldest place in Italy where the climate is verifiable.

 In the past, above 3,500 m, all months had an average temperature below freezing, with a perpetual frost climate (EF).
 In recent years, however, there has been a rise in temperatures.
 See, as an example, the data for Plateau Rosa.